 Peripheral Indirect Addressing can also be used with the ECAN module to let ECAN define more specific addressing functionality.
-When the dsPIC33E/PIC24E device filters and receives messages via the CAN bus, the messages can be categorized into two groups:
+When the dsPIC33F/PIC24H device filters and receives messages via the CAN bus, the messages can be categorized into two groups:

-- · Received messages that must be processed - · Received messages that must be forwarded to other CAN nodes without processing
+- · Received messages that must be processed - Received messages that must be forwarded to other CAN nodes without processing

 In the first case, received messages must be reconstructed into buffers of eight words each before they can be processed by the user application.
-With multiple ECAN buffers located in the DPSRAM (or RAM), it would be easier to let the ECAN peripheral generate memory addresses for incoming (or outgoing) data, as shown in Figure 22-14.
+With multiple ECAN buffers located in the DMA RAM, it would be easier to let the ECAN peripheral generate RAM addresses for incoming (or outgoing) data, as shown in Figure 22-13.
 In this example, Buffer 2 is received first, followed by Buffer 0.
-The ECAN module generates destination addresses to properly place data in memory (Peripheral Indirect Addressing).
+The ECAN module generates destination addresses to properly place data in the DMA RAM (Peripheral Indirect Addressing).